Disentangling nuclear structure through multiparticle azimuthal correlations in high-energy isobar collisions

-The distributions of the nucleons, which are controlled by the structure of the colliding atomic nuclei, are the natural sources of the anisotropies and the transverse size of the overlap zone in the initial state.
-In the quantum many-body system, the nuclear structure is a fundamental property of the atomic nuclei, reflecting the collective and correlated nature of the dynamics of nucleons.
-The prominent characteristic of the nuclear structure has been recently measured to explore an unanticipated link between the low-energy ground-state nuclear structure and the high-energy nuclear collisions at different energy scales.
-The novel fingerprints of nuclear structure in heavy-ion collisions, in fact, have been discussed by exploring bulk and hard observables\cite{Zhao:2022grq,Kharzeev:2022hqz,PhysRevC.106.014906,Shou:2014eya,PhysRevLett.127.242301,Nie:2022gbg,Jia:2021tzt,Xu:2021uar,Jia:2021qyu,Liu:2022kvz,PhysRevC.106.034913,Zhao:2022uhl,Jia:2022qrq,Giacalone:2019pca,Jia:2021wbq,Bally:2021qys,Nijs:2021kvn,Jia:2021oyt,Chen:2024zwk,Xu:2024bdh,Zhao:2024lpc,Xu:2021qjw,Zhao:2022mce,Fortier:2023xxy,Fortier:2024yxs,Zhang:2024bcb,Jia:2024xvl,Magdy:2022cvt} within the prior state-of-the-art hydrodynamic models.
+The spatial distributions of nucleons, governed by the structure of the colliding atomic nuclei, constitute a primary source of the initial-state geometric anisotropies and determine the transverse size of the QGP overlap region.
+In quantum many-body systems, the nuclear structure itself is a fundamental property of the atomic nuclei, emerging from the collective and correlated dynamics of nucleons~\cite{Jia:2025wey,Ke:2025tyv,Giacalone:2023hwk}.
+In recent years, increasing attention has been paid to the role of nuclear structure effects in relativistic heavy-ion collisions, motivated by the realization that ground-state nuclear properties can influence the initial conditions of the collision system.
+Such effects have been explored using both soft and hard probes within modern hydrodynamic and hybrid model frameworks~\cite{Zhao:2022grq,Kharzeev:2022hqz,PhysRevC.106.014906,Shou:2014eya,PhysRevLett.127.242301,Nie:2022gbg,Jia:2021tzt,Xu:2021uar,Jia:2021qyu,Liu:2022kvz,PhysRevC.106.034913,Zhao:2022uhl,Jia:2022qrq,Giacalone:2019pca,Jia:2021wbq,Bally:2021qys,Nijs:2021kvn,Jia:2021oyt,Chen:2024zwk,Xu:2024bdh,Wang:2024vjf,Zhao:2024lpc,Xu:2021qjw,Zhao:2022mce,Fortier:2023xxy,Fortier:2024yxs,Zhang:2024bcb,Jia:2024xvl,Magdy:2022cvt,MaYG:2023,XiBS:2025,GG:2024,SB:2024,JJ:2025}.
+These high-energy studies demonstrate that nuclear deformations and neutron skin effects can leave measurable imprints on selected observables across energy scales.